 Should I Consider HVM Fencing for My Data Centre?

-Upon risk assessment, you may also decide that you want your perimeter to provide Hostile Vehicle Mitigation (HVM): HVM fencing is a single solution that is forced entry accredited and impact tested.
+Upon risk assessment, you may also decide that you want your perimeter to provide Hostile Vehicle Mitigation (HVM).
+Or if you are near to a road, you may want to protect you and your critical assets from accidental vehicle impact.
+Impact tested fencing or HVM fencing is a single solution that is forced entry accredited and impact tested.

 Do You Need a SCEC Approved Fence?

 SCEC approved fences have been designed for installation on sites of critical national importance in Australia.
-This level of accreditation offers a more substantial delay from attack using hand and power tools.
+The UK’s accreditation CPNI is also recognised in Australia due to the country’s alignments.

 - As a minimum specification, we would recommend LPS 1175 B3 (previously known as SR2) security fencing.